prendradjaja/vim-vertigo/README.md

 ----

 Can't I just use `4k` or `22j` when I need to?
 And doesn't [EasyMotion][a] cover this, and more?
-Well...

-* It's faster.
-* It's more comfortable.
+Yes!
+But:

-* You never have to leave home row.
+* It's lightning fast: You never have to leave home row.
 * It's easy to learn, because your fingers already know where all the numbers are.
 * Why not?